Click here to see a comparison of your community’s property tax levy: 2017 Property Tax Comparison of Buchanan County Cities

 The Economic Health of Buchanan County

 There is little business growth in Buchanan County: Quite the opposite is happening.
 Based on available data, there are more people employed in Buchanan County than ever before.
 Over 1,400 are directly employed in manufacturing with nearly 10,000 more employed in health care, agriculture, transportation, education, professional services, retail and utilities.
 Two new companies, Hog Slats and Meridian Distribution, have opened businesses in Independence and creating new jobs.
 Most importantly existing businesses have made sizable expansion investments leading to new hiring.
-Geater Machining, Pries Enterprises, Wapsie Valley Creamery and Tysons have invested $ millions in equipment, technology and facility expansion to enable them to be competitive for the future.
+Geater Machining, Pries Enterprises, Wapsie Valley Creamery and Tyson Pet Products have invested millions in equipment, technology and facility expansion to enable them to be competitive for the future.
 Manufactures in Jesup, Brandon, Quasqueton, Stanley, Fairbank and Winthrop are also adding jobs.
 Many businesses are purchasing equipment and investing in research to create new products, services and jobs.

-Challenges facing BuchananCounty?
+Challenges facing Buchanan County?
 If you are not constantly moving forward, you will soon be left behind.
-While we are doing relatively well in Buchanan County we can always do better and there are shortcomings that need addressing.
+While we are doing well in Buchanan County we can always do better and there are shortcomings that need addressing.
 The number one challenge for business expansion is finding qualified workers.
-The county unemployment rate is 3.3% with Iowa’s rate at 3.4% and business cannot grow if they cannot find needed employees.
+The county unemployment rate is 2.8% (7/17) with Iowa’s rate at 3.2% (7/17)and business cannot grow if they cannot find needed employees.
 Secondly, there is a lack of decent and affordable housing and this directly impacts the ability to attract and keep employees.
-The BCEDC has submitted a RFP for a county-wide housing study to quantify housing shortages.
-Once a housing needs assessment has been completed, communities can then pursue grants and low interest loans to help private builders construct affordable housing options.
+The BCEDC is completing a county-wide housing study to quantify housing shortages.
+Once the results of the housing needs assessment are made available in October of 2017, communities can then pursue grants and low interest loans to help private builders construct affordable housing options.
 Next, we must continue to promote shovel-ready development ground for new business construction.
-Forty-three % of responding businesses in Buchanan County and the Cedar Valley region said they have no room for expansion at their current location.
+Forty-three percent of responding businesses in Buchanan County and the Cedar Valley region said they have no room for expansion at their current location.
 If we want to keep businesses in our towns and attract new companies, we must have sites upon which they can build.